• Home

 A Short Bio

-I hold degrees from the University of California, Berkeley (BA in Philosophy 1998) and the London School of Economics (PhD in Philosophy 2004).
-Currently, I'm an Associate Professor in the Philosophy Faculty and the Research Head for the cluster 'Reimagining Higher Education in the Age of AI'.
-I also serve as a member of the Advisory Board of the Centre for Philosophy of Natural and Social Science at the London School of Economics and spend some of my free time developing the app The Logic Calculator.
-In recent years, I have been a Visiting Scholar at the Openproof project, Center for the Study of Language and Information (CSLI), Stanford University, but also a Research Fellow in the Department of Philosophy, Logic and Scientific Method at the London School of Economics.
+In recent years, I have been the Research Head for the cluster 'Reimagining Higher Education in the Age of AI' as well as the Diploma Director at NUL.
+I have also been a Visiting Scholar at the Openproof project, Center for the Study of Language and Information (CSLI), Stanford University, and a Fellow in the Department of Philosophy, Logic and Scientific Method at the London School of Economics.
 Prior to that I spent several years at the University of Düsseldorf, where I occupied a number of positions including that of Assistant Director and Research Fellow at the Düsseldorf Center for Logic and Philosophy of Science.
-I have also been a Visiting Research Fellow in the Center for Philosophy of Science at the University of Pittsburgh and the Department of Methodology, History and Theory of Science at the University of Athens as well as a Teaching Fellow at the University of Bristol.
+I have also been a Visiting Research Fellow in the Center for Philosophy of Science at the University of Pittsburgh and the Department of History and Philosophy of Science at the University of Athens as well as a Teaching Fellow in the Philosophy Department at the University of Bristol.

-Together with various colleagues, I edited a number of special issues on themes like the democracy, public debate and political decision-making, computationalism and the philosophy of information, underdetermination of theory by evidence, the role and value of novel predictions in confirmation, the nature of unification and coherence and the extent to which observation is theory-laden.
+Together with various colleagues, I edited a number of special issues on themes like democracy, public debate and political decision-making, computationalism and the philosophy of information, underdetermination of theory by evidence, the role and value of novel predictions in confirmation, the nature of unification and coherence and the extent to which observation is theory-laden.
 I have also co-edited the European Philosophy of Science Association 2013 Conference Proceedings (Springer 2015).

 I'm currently working on various projects, including how to model analogical reasoning, a neuro-symbolic approach to automating scientific discovery, the epistemology of machine learning, a visual representation of logical inferences, a variant of the resolution principle in automated theorem proving, and pedagogical experiments on conditional reasoning.